MEDIA sub-programme of Creative Europe

-Cineuropa

-Cineuropa (cineuropa) is a website for the European film industry, funded by Creative Europe MEDIA, and Italy, Wallonie-Bruxelles, France, Switzerland, European Parliament, Eurimages, Kosovo, Slovakia, Spain, Luxembourg, Germany, Slovenia, Lithuania, Latvia, Estonia, Georgia.
-It features a film industry database, reviews, interviews, news, and an online screenwriting course.

 Administration

 MEDIA is an abbreviation from French: Mesures pour Encourager le Développement de L'Industrie Audiovisuelle - "measures to support the development of the audiovisual industries.
 The MEDIA programme used to be jointly run by the European Commission Directorate-General for Education and Culture (DG EAC) and the Education, Audiovisual & Culture Executive Agency (EACEA Unit P8), which was in charge of the operational management of the MEDIA programme.
 Since 2014, it is run by the European Commission Directorate-General for Communications Networks, Content and Technology (CONNECT).